Discover more from Risk+Progress

 Canon of Convenience: It should be easy to pay taxes; i.e. no filing fees

-Canon of Economy: It should be cheap to administer collection
+Canon of Economy: It should be cheap to administer and collect

 Today, we also recognize a fifth canon: taxes should minimize “dead-weight loss.”
 Dead-weight loss is the loss of economic activity beyond the tax itself, a hidden tax on the tax that depresses productivity without raising any additional corresponding income.